muhammadabdulbaqi/guess-the-anime/README.md

 The current game setup is a good foundation, and implementing Flask, React, and a database will make it more interactive and persistent for the user.

-Let me know if you need any further guidance or if you want to dive deeper into any of the steps!